lvitters/zfk-frontend/README.md

 ## Deployment

-The ZfK Archive can be deployed to a server running Node.js via SvelteKit's [node adapter](https://svelte.dev/docs/kit/adapter-node).
+The ZfK recording archive can be deployed to a server running Node.js via SvelteKit's [node adapter](https://svelte.dev/docs/kit/adapter-node).

 It is managed with [PM2](https://codepilotsf.medium.com/running-node-apps-in-production-with-pm2-simplified-c2c19c42ae45) and deployed via a [reverse proxy](https://ryanschiang.com/how-to-deploy-sveltekit-app-to-nginx-reverse-proxy).

+Note: A local only .env with some secret variables must be present for the project to run, which naturally can not present in the repository, please contact the author for it.

 ## Filling the database before the build step

-The archive serves files from a folder 'db/audio'.
+The archive serves audio files from a folder 'db/audio'.
 If new files are added before the build step, they can be added to the database via "npm populate-database".

 If there is no database for whatever reason, it can be created via